rust-lang/rust/active/0000-cfg-syntax.md

 ```
 will change from "include `foo` if *either of* `a` and `b` are present in the
 compilation environment" to "include `foo` if *both of* `a` and `b` are present
 in the compilation environment".
-To ease the transition it will be an error to
+To ease the transition, the old semantics of
-have multiple `#[cfg(...)]` attributes on a single item for some reasonable
+multiple `#[cfg(...)]` attributes will be maintained as a special case, with a
-period of time.
+warning.
+After some reasonable period of time, the special case will be
+removed.

+In addition, `#[cfg(a, b, c)]` will be accepted with a warning and be
+equivalent to `#[cfg(all(a, b, c))]`.
+Again, after some reasonable period of
+time, this behavior will be removed as well.

 The `cfg!()` syntax extension will be modified to accept cfg patterns as well.
 A `#[cfg_attr(<p>, <attr>)]` syntax extension will be added